-When looking for a powerful but affordable skid steer loader, an old model like Bobcat 863 can be a good choice.
-The skid steer loader first appeared on the market in 1996.
 Today, Bobcat has replaced it with various new S series models.
-Nonetheless, some old models, including the 863 model, are still considered popular among customers.
+Nonetheless, some old models, including the 863 models, are still considered popular among customers.

-New models of this loader are still available, but they are very rare due to their old age.
-Because you will mostly get a used loader when you buy a Bobcat 863, you have to understand not only the specifications and features of this skid steer loader, but also some problems that often trouble this loader.
-We will discuss about Bobcat 863 specs, features and problems in this article.
+New models of this loader are still available, but they are rare due to their old age.
+Because you will mostly get a used loader when you buy a Bobcat 863, you have to understand the specifications and features of this skid steer loader and some problems that often trouble this loader.
+We will discuss Bobcat 863 specs, features, and problems in this article.

 Bobcat 863 Specs

 On paper, Bobcat 863’s Deutz engine is not much less powerful than the engine of the latest Bobcat’s skid steer loader model as of 2018, the S850 with its 92-hp engine.
-Bobcat 863 is a good choice for people looking for a sufficiently powerful skid steer loader with reasonable price.
+Bobcat 863 is a good choice for looking for a sufficiently powerful skid steer loader at a reasonable price.

 Although a skid steer loader is not designed for speed, you may want to know how fast it runs from A to B. Bobcat 863’s travel speed is rated at 6.6 mph or 10.6 km/hr.
-With two-speed option, its speed ranges from 7.2 mph or 11.6 km/hr. on low range to 12.5 mph or 20.1 km/hr. on high range.
+With the two-speed option, its speed ranges from 7.2 mph or 11.6 km/hr.
+On the low range to 12.5 mph or 20.1 km/hr.
+On the high range.
 Moving it from one spot to another should not be a time-consuming task.

 Bobcat 863 Features

-There are three versions of Bobcat 863: C-series, F-series and G-series.
-Bobcat 863 C-series looks exactly the same with its F-series counterpart, with some internal modifications introduced in the F-series model.
-The G-series introduces visual redesigns, including rounded corners on the cab and triangular headlights compared with the rectangular headlights of the other two models.
+There are three versions of Bobcat 863: C-series, F-series, and G-series.
+Bobcat 863 C-series looks the same as its F-series counterpart, with some internal modifications introduced in the F-series model.
+The G-series introduces visual redesigns, including rounded corners on the cab and triangular headlights compared with the other two models’ rectangular headlights.

 The G-series model is also the most advanced in terms of internal features.
 The easiest way to distinguish the three models is by looking at the headlights and the model’s decal.
-On C-series model, the 863 numbers go from top to bottom whereas on the other two, they go from left to right.
+On the C-series model, the 863 numbers go from top to bottom, whereas they go from left to right on the other two.

 Here are some notable features that you can enjoy when using Bobcat 863.